rozek1szymon/DataDisplay/PackagesSender/Readme.md

 ## Package Sender
-This application help us to send packages to customers, to see how it work you should have your own database, change connection string, and insert sql script
+This application help us to send packages to customers, to see how it works, you should have your own database, change connection string and insert sql script